faizm10/LeetCode/README.md

 # LeetCode Solutions

-This repository contains my solutions to various LeetCode problems.
+This repository contains my solutions to various LeetCode problems as well as other platforms such as NeetCode.io and HackerRank

 ## Directory Structure